emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 [^paramdef]: Mathematicans would possibly notate this as such: \\(y = f_{m,b}(x)\\)

-[^setf]: Why the do we `setf` the `symbol-function` of the symbol we chose as the name of our function -- instead of
+[^setf]: Why the do we `setf`{:.language-lisp .highlight} the `symbol-function`{:.language-lisp .highlight} of the symbol we chose as the name of our function -- instead of
-    just using `defun`?
+    just using `defun`{:.language-lisp .highlight}?
 Well, in short: because we aren't _defining_ a function -- we aren't specifying its arguments and we aren't providing a set of expressions which make up the function body.
-Instead, we already _have_ a function (the one returned by `slope-intercept-line`) and we just want to give it a name.
+Instead, we already _have_ a function (the one returned by `slope-intercept-line`{:.language-lisp .highlight}) and we just want to give it a name.

 [^out-of-order]: Hold on.
 Can we evaluate this expression? "f" doesn't have a value!
 The answer is "yes", we can
     evaluate it.
 This macro expansion doesn't attempt to call "f" -- it just generates code that _would_ call it.